yinshanyang/pm2.5/README.md

   Because out of the various [measurements that NEA takes](http://www.haze.gov.sg/haze-updates/pollutant-concentrations/type/PM25-1Hr), the PM2.5 is a hourly 1-hour average, meaning it’s more responsive as a measure overall, as opposed to the hourly 3-hour moving average.

+## PM2.waaah?
+What Numbers are these?

+  The numbers represented is the deprived [Air Quality Index (AQI)](https://en.wikipedia.org/wiki/Air_quality_index) based on the hourly PM2.5 readings.
+It is comparable to the PSI.

 ## Where does the Data Come From?

   Well, we are scraping it from here: http://www.haze.gov.sg/haze-updates/pollutant-concentrations/type/PM25-1Hr